expo/expo/docs/sdk/imagepicker.rst

       * **aspect** (*array*) -- An array with two entries ``[x, y]`` specifying the aspect ratio to maintain if the user is allowed to edit the image (by passing ``allowsEditing: true``).
-This is only applicable on Android, since on iOS the crop rectangel is always a square.
+This is only applicable on Android, since on iOS the crop rectangle is always a square.

    :returns:
       If the user cancelled the image picking, returns ``{ cancelled: true }``.